Examining Australia’s Energy Crisis and Five Actions Businesses Can Take to Future-Proof Their Operations

 Australia is in the grip of an energy crisis.
-The nation’s ageing electricity infrastructure, rising energy costs, and increased demand for power have put a strain on businesses that show no signs of abating.
+The nation’s aging electricity infrastructure, rising energy costs, and increased demand for power have put a strain on businesses that show no signs of abating.

 With electricity prices expected to rise by 35% in 2023/24 and a forecasted 10% shortfall in current domestic demand for gas, the ability to control energy costs and secure energy independence is top of the agenda for senior executives and business owners as they assess what actions can be taken to future-proof their operations against energy volatility.